-There is no further impact in 2019/20 relating to the McCloud/Sargeant case noted in last year's accounts, whereby transitional protections on implementation of the new pension benefit structure in 2015 for members close to retirement age are argued to be unlawful on the grounds of age discrimination.
-The 2018/19 impact was an additional £0.223m of pension liability.
+The McCloud/Sargeant case noted in last year's accounts, whereby transitional protections on implementation of the new pension benefit structure in 2015 for members close to retirement age are argued to be unlawful on the grounds of age discrimination, added £0.223m of past service costs to the overall pension liability.
+Following the court ruling and subsequent announcement of proposed remedies by the UK Government, the appointed actuaries have now reduced the estimated past service costs figure by £0.129m in 2019/20 to reflect this change.